 - No logos (unless you have a corporate sponsor, at which point load 'em on!).

 - Women: bring undergarments that match the variety of your tops’ colors and necklines.
-No dangling bra straps, please.

 - Don't let your jewelry make a bigger statement than you do.